roadfromatoz/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![An example sign image][image1]

-I also plotted a histogram of signs among train, validation and test data.
+I also plotted a histogram of signs among train vs validation and train vs test data.
 The signs do not appear evenly in the datasets.
 For example, the speed limits/passing related signs appear more frequently than warning signs.
-![training][image2]
-![validation][image3]
-![test][image4]
+![training/validation][image2]
+![training/testing][image3]

 It is also noticeable that train/validation/test seem to have a similar distribution of types of signs.